DEVOTIONALS

 MEDITATION:

-It is proof positive that the Lord is omnipotent and the world is not.
+proof positive that the Lord is omnipotent, and the world is not.

-It fights for peace, it negotiates for peace, it maneuvers for peace,
+peace to give.
+It fights for peace, it negotiates for peace, it maneuvers

-but there is no ultimate peace in the world.
+for peace, but there is no ultimate peace in the world.
+There is a

-There is a misconception that if guidelines are eliminated,
+misconception that if guidelines are eliminated, then everyone will

 The flaw in this thinking is that providing peace for one person

-The world doesn’t understand that we need fixed guidelines
+doesn’t understand that we need fixed guidelines which are fair

-Of course that means that those living outside the boundaries established
+means that those living outside the boundaries established by God

-so others can enjoy peace in continuing with their lifestyle.
+to God’s commands, so others can enjoy peace in continuing with their

 cannot accept the lifestyles of those who oppose Him.